Eddie Eagle: Criticism

-Some parents have objected to the program because it assumes there will be guns lying around and makes people comfortable with guns, or because it contradicts their own teachings.
+Some parents have objected to the program because it assumes there will be guns lying around.
+Others directed criticism towards its apparent depiction of guns as something people are relatively comfortable having in common places, or that it contradicts their own teachings.

+It has been described as a Trojan Horse programme, designed "as a way to deter lawmakers from passing Child Access Prevention (CAP) Laws, which criminalize keeping firearms easily within reach of children".

 Advocates of safe storage laws intended to protect children from unsupervised access to firearms, such as the proposed "MaKayla's Law" in Tennessee, complain that the NRA opposes their efforts and promotes Eddie Eagle instead.
-An early childhood education specialist who helped create the Eddie Eagle program, denies that it is a replacement for safe storage laws.
-"No one ever told me that's how the program was going to be used," she says.
-"If they had, I assure you I wouldn't have had anything to do with it.
+An early childhood education specialist who helped revamp the Eddie Eagle program in 2015, denies that it should be treated as a replacement for safe storage laws.
+"No one ever told me that's how the program was going to be used.
+If they had, I assure you I wouldn't have had anything to do with it.
 That's giving way too much significance to the lesson."
+Despite this, the NRA has presented Eddie Eagle as an alternative solution when campaigning against secure storage requirements.

 The Economist says that the program treats children as the problem rather than guns.
 It says the NRA sends a mixed message, noting that the organization encourages gun use by children as young as seven or eight years old in its magazine InSights.

 The American Academy of Pediatrics has maintained a critical position on the program since 1992 noting a lack of evidence demonstrating efficacy and advocating an absence of guns from children's homes as a more effective alternative.

 The gun control advocacy organizations Brady Campaign to Prevent Gun Violence and Violence Policy Center are critical of the program and its efficacy.